 Mainstreaming refers to the process of embedding climate change planning in the spectrum of government ministries, sectoral plans and activities.
-Relevant GCCA: PSIS activities are given below.
+Relevant GCCA: PSIS activities include:

-A review of the extent of climate change mainstreaming in national strategic plans, policies and budgets in Palau.
-This was conducted to inform an assessment of the country's readiness to receive international climate finance through budget support mechanisms.

-- Providing technical assistance to the National Development Bank of Palau to design, promote and trial a water conservation incentives programme.
+- a review of the extent of climate change mainstreaming in national strategic plans, policies and budgets in Palau.
+This was conducted to inform an assessment of the country's readiness to receive international climate finance through budget support mechanisms; - providing technical assistance to the National Development Bank of Palau to design, promote and trial a water conservation incentives programme.
 Subsidies will be offered through home and commercial loan packages to encourage new construction, building renovation, and improvement projects to incorporate water catchment and conservation measures.
-The incentives programme is being modelled on a successful energy efficiency subsidy programme. - Assisting Palau to develop a national climate change policy framework supported by a prioritised action plan.
+The incentives programme is being modelled on a successful energy efficiency subsidy programme; - assisting Palau to develop a national climate change policy framework.
 The policy work is progressing through consultations with all societal sectors to build a coordinated national framework through which strategic and prioritised actions can be taken to build the resilience of Palau to climate change.